 Though the lines appear simple, they should be written slowly and thoughtfully.
 The point is to begin learning to control the brush and the movement.
 Repeat these lines at least 20 times, until you feel confident that you have made the connection between your body and the paper.

 Now let’s try writing a simple character using what we’ve learned with the straight line.
 This straight horizontal line has a name, it’s called: 横 (héng).
 The character we are going to write has two of these plus a vertical line, which is called 竖 (shù).
 The vertical line does not hook at the top, but instead is drawn straight down and then hooks back upwards at the end.
 This character is 干 (gān) and means dry.

 You now have all the tips needed to draw our first character.
 If you want to learn Chinese calligraphy like this, then you’ll need some stroke animations to follow.
-You can see stroke animations for almost every character in both the Written Chinese Online Dictionary and our mobile app, Written Chinese Dictionary.
-If you would like to learn more about the different strokes in Chinese characters, you can read this article, Chinese Character Stroke Rules.
+You can see stroke animations for almost every character on the Written Chinese Online Dictionary If you would like to learn more about the different strokes in Chinese characters, you can read this article, Chinese Character Stroke Rules.

 Learn with me!
 Post your attempts at writing the following characters: 一 (yī) which means one, 二 (èr) which means two, 十 (shí) which means ten, and 干 (gān) which means dry.
 You can try it with any kind of paints if you don’t have access to traditional materials.
 Go on, don’t be shy!